Robert Jones and Agnes Hunt Orthopaedic Hospital: Performance

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 1101 full-time equivalent staff and a sickness absence rate of 3.23%.
 93% of staff recommend it as a place for treatment and 71% recommended it as a place to work.

 The hospital was investigated by Deloitte, a report commissioned by the trust itself, after an alert from a whistleblower found that from December 2013 to January 2015 an average of 424 patients had been excluded from the waiting list for surgery.
 The effect was that the trust "improved the performance above the 92 per cent national target.
 As such, it is clear to see that without the removal of these, the trust would not have met the national target for this indicator."

 The Trust has estimated it could to lose up to £8m in income, 16% of its turnover, during 2016-17 under changes to the NHS tariff which are set to affect all specialist orthopaedic hospitals, though discussions are ongoing with Monitor and NHS England to find a solution.

 Veterans' Centre

-What will be the UK's first orthopaedic outpatient centre for British Armed Forces veterans is being built at the hospital. £100,000 was pledged by the RJAH League of Friends when it launched an appeal in 2018.
-The Shropshire-based Headley Court Charity, following the sale of Headley Court in Surrey and transfer of facilities to Stanford Hall, Nottinghamshire, provided a £6M grant for building the complex and adding accommodation for veterans' charities and Shropshire Council services to provide a Veterans' Hub.
+The UK's first orthopaedic outpatient centre for British Armed Forces veterans was built at the hospital. £100,000 was pledged by the RJAH League of Friends when it launched an appeal in 2018.
+The Shropshire-based Headley Court Charity, following the sale of Headley Court in Surrey and transfer of facilities to Stanford Hall in Nottinghamshire, provided a £6M grant for building the complex and adding accommodation for veterans' charities and Shropshire Council services to provide a Veterans' Hub.
 A turf-cutting ceremony took place in June 2021 prior to the start of building.
+Sophie, Duchess of Edinburgh formally opened the Centre on 4 April 2023.